Near Miss Reporting Form

 Near Miss Report Example

-It’s convenient to have a report form ready when a near miss event happens.
-A near miss report form contains information such as the date and time of the near miss event and the name of the employees that were present.
-Other data that are helpful in recollecting and recording the event are the location and other important details of the incident.
-Check out our near miss report form that can be downloaded as a PDF after completing the report in our app.
+It’s convenient to have a report form ready when a near-miss event happens.
+A near-miss report form contains information such as the date and time of the near-miss event and the names of the employees who were present.
+Other data that help recollect and record the event are the location and other important details of the incident.
+Check out our digital near-miss report form which is ready-to-use and customizable according to your specific needs.

 SafetyCulture Content Team